UBCC3/cluster-api/README.md

 # cluster-api

-This repository is used to contains all the python scripts that would be put in the cluster and have interaction with the UI backend.
+This repository is used to contain all the Python scripts that would be put in the cluster and have interaction with the UI backend.